vedph/gve-doc/model/snapshot.md

 - swap (`<>`): e.g. `1x2<>3x3`.
 - annotate (`:`): this is a do-nothing operation which affects only metadata by updating features; e.g. `3x2: [note=sample]`.

+>Note that the only operation types which introduce new text are replace and add before/after.

 All operations thus share a common set of metadata, represented by:

 - generic **features**: an open-ended set of any type of features, modeled as generic name=value pairs.